AlexGhiti/ubuntu_beaglev/README.md

 	select the function:

-Select "update ddr init firmware" and use minicom xsend functionality to send the file named "ddrinit-2133-XXXXXX.bin.out" which is in the `build` directory.
+Select `update ddr init boot` and use minicom xsend functionality to send the file named `ddrinit-2133-XXXXXX.bin.out` that you have just downloaded or which is in the `build` directory if you built it yourself.

 ## 2. u-boot SPL flash